 Using DuckDuckGo search on your site is easy if you want it this way, but can be adjusted with many parameters to be as sophisticated as you need it.

-If you prefer having full control over how the search results are fetched and presented, use the form below to configure a custom search you can host on your own site.
+Anyway, this option seems to have vanished completely, so just use the form below to configure a custom search with all the bells and whistles that you can host on your own site.

 You will be able to test it immediately from this same page as you proceed.